 Now that you have done the necessary steps to parameterize the required fields for login, proceed to the next steps to prepare data for execution.

-From here you can apply Data-driven using two methods, either using Test Suites or Loop statement in Test Scripts.
+From here you can apply Data-driven using two methods, either using Test Suites or Test Cases.

 A. Execution from test suites